Iloilo Business Park: Museums and art galleries

-Iloilo Museum of Contemporary Art (ILOMOCA) is the first contemporary and modern art museum in Visayas and Mindanao (first Megaworld-built museum in the Philippines), it houses artworks of local and international artists like Salvador Dalí.
+The Iloilo Museum of Contemporary Art (ILOMOCA) is the first contemporary and modern art museum in the Visayas and Mindanao, and the first museum developed by Megaworld in the Philippines.
+It features works by both local and international artists, including pieces by Salvador Dalí.

-The Brandy Museum, the first and only brandy museum in the Philippines, offers a virtual tour showcasing the history of brandy and wine manufacturing.
+The Brandy Museum, the first and only brandy museum in the Philippines, offers an interactive virtual tour that highlights the history of brandy and wine production.

-Science XPdition Iloilo is a science museum located on the third level of Festive Walk Mall.
-It is the third museum in the township and the first museum in Iloilo City focused entirely on science and interactive learning.
-It features over 100 hands-on exhibits and experiments across 10 themed laboratories.
+Science XPdition Iloilo, located on the third level of Festive Walk Mall, is a science-focused museum featuring more than 100 hands-on exhibits and activities across 10 themed laboratories.
+It is the township's third museum and the first in Iloilo City dedicated entirely to science and interactive learning.

 Convention center

-The Iloilo Convention Center stands on a 1.7-hectare lot donated by Megaworld Corp, the same site formerly occupied by the apron and terminal of Mandurriao Airport.
-It was funded by the Tourism Infrastructure and Enterprise Zone Authority (TIEZA) and the Priority Development Assistance Fund (PDAF) of Senator Franklin Drilon.
+The Iloilo Convention Center stands on a 1.7-hectare site donated by Megaworld Corporation, formerly part of the apron and terminal area of the old Mandurriao Airport.
+Its construction was funded through the Tourism Infrastructure and Enterprise Zone Authority (TIEZA) and the Priority Development Assistance Fund (PDAF) allocated by Senator Franklin Drilon.

 Medical services

-SuperCare Medical Services, Inc. is a 9-storey medical services in the township currently under construction.
+SuperCare Medical Services, Inc. is a nine-storey medical facility currently under construction within the township.